-1.1 Location of veg plots
+1.1 Location of vegetation plots

-In the previous survey (GMEP), plots were placed and recorded for the first time in all 1km squares.
+In the previous survey (GMEP), plots were placed and recorded for the first time in all 1-km x 1-km squares.
 Thus, most plots provided baseline data (the exception being a set of 21 squares completed in year 4 of GMEP, 2016, when 21 Countryside Survey squares were revisited.
 These squares are part of a globally unique times series, first surveyed in 1978).